ashtin23/Project-1/README.md

 3) Fulfill the listed requirements.
 ## User Stories
 When approaching this project, I organized desired features into three levels, which are as follows:
 1) Bronze Level: This is essentially the bare-bones functionality I was hoping to desire.
-This means that when prompted, the user is able to navigate through the quiz by quicking
+This means that when prompted, the user is able to navigate through the quiz by clicking on provided buttons.
+2) Silver Level: This plan includes adding more styling to the page, as well as improving functionality.
+Though I have yet to complete it, I am hoping to add images to applicable buttons.
+3) Gold Level:

 ## Developing/Contributing